-Our debt service coverage ratio was 2.99 and 3.25 for fiscal years 2020 and 2019, respectively, exceeding the 1.2 minimum debt service coverage as required by the bond resolution.
-The decrease in the coverage ratio compared to the prior fiscal year is driven by lower annual toll facilities revenues, which were negatively impacted by COVID-19.
+The debt service coverage ratio was 2.95 and 2.99 for fiscal years 2021 and 2020, respectively, exceeding the 1.2 minimum debt service coverage as required by the bond resolution.
+The decrease in the coverage ratio compared to the prior fiscal year is driven by increased bond principal payments.